prefixy/prefixy/docs/config.md

  - Prefixy will only store prefixes with the specified amount of minimum characters.
 The default value of `"minChars"` is `3`.
- - This is recommended as a space-saving measure, if you don't need to show suggestions until a miminum amount of characters has been typed by the user.
+ - This is recommended as a space-saving measure, since you usually don't need to show suggestions until a miminum amount of characters has been typed by the user.

 #### "bucketLimit"